techservicesillinois/ticket-assister/readme.md

 ## Testing

+### Automatic testing

-`npm run test`
+Run unit tests with `npm run test`

-- This runs all unit tests
 - This verifies that all of the content scripts ("rules") are properly associated
 - This runs basic tests on helper functions
-    - These tests are not yet comprehensive i.e. do not include integration tests with Playwright
+- These tests are not yet comprehensive, i.e., they do not include integration tests

+### Manual testing

+To install locally and manually test the extension, see [CONTRIBUTING.md](/CONTRIBUTING.md#manual-testing)

 ## Contributing